IBM/event-automation/_es_11.5/01-about/01-whats-new.md

 ### Topic operator enhancements

 The Topic operator has been enhanced to improve efficiency and scaling, and to remove the dependency on ZooKeeper.
-In version 11.5.0 and later, {{site.data.reuse.es_name}} uses the Topic operator and `KafkaTopic` custom resources to create, update,and delete Kafka topics.
+In version 11.5.0 and later, the {{site.data.reuse.es_name}} UI and CLI use the Topic operator and `KafkaTopic` custom resources to manage Kafka topics.
+As a result, the Topic operator is no longer an optional component.

 ### Apicurio version updated to 2.6.2.Final